1977–78 Football League: First Division

-Brian Clough became only the second manager in the history of English football to win the top division title with two clubs, when he guided Nottingham Forest to their first ever top division title.
+Brian Clough became only the third manager in the history of English football to win the top division title with two clubs, when he guided Nottingham Forest to their first ever top division title.
 It was an incredible achievement for a Forest side who were one of just a few teams to win the First Division title a year after promotion.
 Forest finished seven points above Liverpool, who retained the European Cup.
 Everton, Manchester City and Arsenal completed the top five, while West Bromwich Albion finished sixth for the second successive season, qualifying for the UEFA Cup again.
-An exciting Coventry City side finished in 7th position, narrowly missing-out on UEFA Cup qualification.
+An exciting Coventry City side finished in seventh position, narrowly missing-out on UEFA Cup qualification.
 This was the club's second-highest ever league finish, after their sixth position in 1969–70.

-Manchester United dipped to 10th place in their first season under new manager Dave Sexton, while Bobby Robson successfully fought off relegation with Ipswich Town and then guided them to their first FA Cup triumph of their history.
+Manchester United dropped to tenth in their first season under new manager Dave Sexton, while Bobby Robson successfully fought off relegation with Ipswich Town and then guided them to their first FA Cup triumph of their history.

-Newcastle United, who had finished fifth a year earlier, endured a terrible season and went down bracketed together with Leicester City at the bottom of the table.
-The Tynesiders had been in the First Division for 13 years, while Leicester's latest run in the First Division had lasted for seven years.
-West Ham United occupied the final relegation place, ending their 20-year spell in the First Division.
+Newcastle United, who had finished fifth a year earlier and had been in the First Division for thirteen years, endured a torrid season and went down with Leicester City and West Ham, ending the latter's twenty-year spell in the Division.